firmata/firmata.js/readme.md

   board.pins[board.analogPins[5]];`
   ```

-## Board Prototype API
+## Firmata Prototype API

 ### Pin

 - `pinMode(pin,mode)`

-  Set a mode for a pin. pin is the number of the pin and the mode is on of the Board.MODES values.
+  Set a mode for a pin. pin is the number of the pin and the mode is on of the Firmata.MODES values.
 All digital pins are set to board.MODES.OUTPUT by default (because this is what the Firmata firmware running on the board defaults to) and all analog pins are set to board.MODES.ANALOG (analog input) by default.

 - `digitalWrite(pin,value,enqueue)`